aaronroberson/aaronroberson.github.io/geekwise/webapps/day3.md

 Note that `mongoexport` and `mongoimport` cannot always represent your data.
 Only `mongodump` and `mongorestore` should ever be used for actual backups.
 You can read more about [your backup options](http://docs.mongodb.org/manual/core/backups/) in the MongoDB Manual.

-This content was stolen wholesale from [Little Mongo Book](https://github.com/karlseguin/the-little-mongodb-book/blob/master/en/mongodb.markdown)
+95% of this content was taken from [Little Mongo Book](https://github.com/karlseguin/the-little-mongodb-book/blob/master/en/mongodb.markdown)